dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

   * If we opt-in for this we could provide compatibility with Newtonsoft which is always desired by the community.
 * Cons
   * Quite invasive, (it affects `JsonException.Path`, `JsonSerializerOptions.IgnoreNullValues`, `JsonPropertyNameAttribute`, and Converters).
-  * This would break existing converters i.e: an array converter may expect the first token to be "[" and a preserved array starts with "{".
+  * This could break existing converters.
+For example, an array converter may expect the first token to be "[" but a preserved array starts with "{".
     * perhaps converters are more feasible with the JSON path implementation.
   * We will now accept that an array comes in valid format when starts with a curly brace "{"; below issue is related to guard against NRE when this happens:
     * https://github.com/dotnet/corefx/issues/41839